BAIL AND BOND IN SOUTHERN MINNESOTA

 It depends.
 In setting bail, Minnesota law gives courts a considerable amount of discretion.
 A judge may order a defendant’s release without any conditions.
 However, in some cases, a judge will impose conditions beyond simply setting bail.
 For example, a defendant may be placed under supervision, restricted in their travel, or required to abide by a curfew.

-This is where the Bails Bondsman comes into play.
+This is where the bail bondsman comes into play.
 A bonding company has been approved by the Minnesota Court System to post bonds by providing the court with collateral in case the bond is called in.
 In the above example, normally you would pay 10% of the bail plus a small handling fee (usually a hundred dollars or so).
-This is money you do not get back instead it goes to the bonding company as payment for the risk they must take if you don’t appear or violate terms of release.
+This is money you do not get back.
+Instead, it goes to the bonding company as payment for the risk they must take if you don’t appear or violate terms of release.